Frequently Asked Questions – Full Competition

 Redmond, OR 97756

-**Entries should deliver between March 6th and March 10th**
+**Entries should deliver between February 26th and March 1st, 2024**

 If you are local to the competition and dropping off your beer rather than shipping, please contact info@originalgravityevents.com to make arrangements.